Our 70 Year History

 They now spend time spoiling their grandson.
 As to our invitation to keep on barbering, "We never want to cut another hair in our lives!"

-Pioneer Barber Company founders Candyce and Brian inherited the rich legacy of barbering in this space.
+Pioneer Barber Company founder Brian inherited the rich legacy of barbering in this space.
 Once gutted, the new-old interior design was enhanced with new fixtures, antiques, and retro looking chairs.
-With classic services like hot towel shampoo and shaves, along with $1 Rainier beer, men and women enjoy our classic barbershop.
+With classic services like hot towel shampoo and shaves, along with Rainier and Fremont beers, men and women enjoy our classic barbershop.
 Client Curtis McGuire gifted us with this awesome storefront rendering.